 Coronary Artery Disease

-What is CAD?
-Like any other organ or muscle, the heart must receive an adequate, dependable supply of blood in order to carry out its work.
-Oxygen- and glucose-rich blood is delivered to the heart by the coronary arteries.
+Your heart is a muscle.
+It is responsible for pumping blood throughout your body.
+According to the Cleveland Clinic, a healthy heart moves approximately 3,000 gallons of blood through your body every day.
+Like any other organ or muscle, your heart must receive an adequate, dependable supply of blood in order to carry out its work.
+Oxygen and glucose-rich blood is delivered to the heart by the coronary arteries.
 The four primary coronary arteries are located on the surface of the heart:

 - right main coronary artery